Counting the number of $m$-periodic $\mathcal{O}_{K}$-points of a discrete dynamical system with applications from arithmetic statistics, V

 \begin{conj} [\cite{Doy}, Conjecture 1.4] Let $K\slash \mathbb{Q}$ be a quadratic field and let $f\in K[z]$ be a quadratic polynomial.
 Then, $\#$PrePer$(f, K)\leq 15$. \end{conj}

-Since Per$(\varphi, {\mathbb{P}^N(K)}) \subseteq$ PrePer$(\varphi, {\mathbb{P}^N(K)})$ and so if the size of PrePer$(\varphi, \mathbb{P}^N(K))$ is bounded above, then so is also the size of Per$(\varphi, \mathbb{P}^N(K))$, and moreover bounded above by the same upper bound.
-Hence, we may then focus on a periodic version of \ref{silver-morton}, and this is because in Section \ref{sec2} and \ref{sec3} we consider polynomial maps of any odd prime power degree $d\geq 3$ defined over the ring of integers $\mathcal{O}_{K}$ where $K$ is any number field of degree $n\geq 2$ and also consider polynomial maps of even degree $d\geq 4$ defined over $\mathcal{O}_{K}$ where $K$ is any number field of degree $n\geq 2$, respectively, in the attempt of understanding the possibility and validity of such a version of \ref{silver-morton}:
+Recall in \cite{BK1,BK3, BK11} we attempted to understand (on the level of the ring of integers $\mathcal{O}_{K}$) the possibility and validity of \ref{per} of Morton-Silverman's Conjecture \ref{silver-morton}.
+In this article, we again wish to continue with this attempt of hoping to understand (again on the level of the ring of $\mathcal{O}_{K}$) the possibility and validity of \ref{per}.
+That is, in Section \ref{sec2} and \ref{sec3} we consider polynomial maps of any odd prime power degree $d\geq 3$ over $\mathcal{O}_{K}$ and also consider polynomial maps of any even degree $d\geq 4$ over $\mathcal{O}_{K}$, where $K$ is any number field of degree $n\geq 2$, resp.; all of this again done in the attempt of understanding the possibility and validity of the following version:

 \begin{conj} ($(D,1)$-version of Conjecture \ref{silver-morton}) Fix integers $D \geq 1$ and $d \geq 2$.
-There exists a constant $C'= C'(D, d)$ such that for all number fields $K/{\mathbb{Q}}$ of degree at most $D$, and all morphisms $\varphi: {\mathbb{P}}^{1}(K) \rightarrow {\mathbb{P}}^{1}(K)$ of degree $d$ over $K$, the total number of periodic points of a morphism $\varphi$ is at most $C'$, i.e., \#Per$(\varphi, \mathbb{P}^{1}(K)) \leq C'$. \end{conj}
+There exists a constant $C'= C'(D, d)$ such that for all number fields $K/{\mathbb{Q}}$ of degree at most $D$, and all morphisms $\varphi: {\mathbb{P}}^1(K) \rightarrow {\mathbb{P}}^1(K)$ of degree $d$ over $K$, the total number of periodic points of a morphism $\varphi$ is at most $C'$, i.e., \#Per$(\varphi, \mathbb{P}^1(K)) \leq C'$. \end{conj}